Exploring the Different Types of Cookware Materials

 Lightweight and Easy to Handle

-One of the major benefits of aluminium cookware is its lightweight nature.
-Unlike heavier types of cooking pans like cast iron, aluminium is easy to lift and manoeuvre, making it ideal for everyday cooking tasks and for those who prefer lighter cookware.
+One of the major benefits of aluminum cookware is its lightweight nature.
+Unlike heavier types of cooking pans like cast iron, aluminum is easy to lift and maneuver, making it ideal for everyday cooking tasks and for those who prefer lighter cookware.

 Affordable and Widely Available